JunhaoW3/tp/docs/DeveloperGuide.md

 <br>

-The following is an activity diagram for the execution of `note CLIENT_INDEX TEXT`,
+The following is an activity diagram for the execution of `note CLIENT_INDEX TEXT`.
+Due to the diagram's detailed nature, it may appear small.
+If it's unclear, zooming in will provide better clarity of the individual components and interactions.

 <puml src="diagrams/AddMeetingNoteActivityDiagram.puml" alt="Activity Diagram for the execution of `note CLIENT_INDEX TEXT`"></puml>